 Contact name & email: Debbie Aragon Debbie.firstname.lastname@example.org

-Fred Meyer in Kent returns for its second year as a Best Workplace for Waste Prevention and Recycling.
+Fred Meyer in Kent returns for its third year as a Best Workplace for Waste Prevention and Recycling.
 Fred Meyer is a retail business that takes recycling seriously.
-They teach all employees to separate paper, plastic and biodegradables, and all employees over 18 are trained to operate the store’s cardboard and garbage balers.
+They teach all employees to separate paper, plastic and biodegradables, and all employees older than 18 are trained to operate the store’s cardboard and garbage balers.
 This year, Fred Meyer began to regularly bring in a scrap metal bin for all used fixtures, and set up organics recycling for the Garden Center.
 They also placed recycling containers at all work stations throughout the store.
-In addition to recycling and composting, they have a donation program in place that includes furniture, clothing, household and seasonal items, as well as daily food bank pickups.
+In addition to recycling and composting, they have a donation program in place that includes furniture, clothing, household and seasonal items, as well as daily food bank pickups.”

-Special recognition: Debbie Aragon and Nina Harris, recycling champions
+Special recognition: Debbie Aragon and Nina Harris, recycling champions.

 - Applus Technologies